TACC-Cloud/tapis-cli/TESTING.md

 some persistent settings.
 This will be described in more detail in future testing sessions.

+## Display Options

+04-10-2019 | New in this version is support for printing the curl equivalent for some commands to STDERR.
+This can be toggled on by setting `TAPIS_CLI_SHOW_CURL=1` in the environment or in the relevant `.env` file.
+Note that only commands that use the `TaccApiDirectClient` class to interact with Tapis currently have this capability.

 ## Auth

 04-10-2019 | It is now possible for users with the proper administrative role